Holding an event

 Application process

-Our event application stages flowchart explains the stages of the process and full details can be found in our supporting events policy.
+Our event application stages flowchart explains the stages of the process and full details can be found in our supporting events policy

-Additional applications will be required for any associated licences and street trading, or where traffic orders or parking restrictions apply.
+This process only applies to the use of council owned or managed land for the purpose of holding an event.
+Additional applications (where applicable) will be needed for any associated licences and street trading, or where traffic orders or parking restrictions apply.

-Make an initial enquiry
+Make an initial enquiry or notify of a change

 • you are applying through the correct process